m0neZ/desAInz/docs/README.md

 The `backend/service-template` directory contains a minimal FastAPI service.
 The application loads configuration from environment variables using `pydantic.BaseSettings`.
-Variables can be provided via a `.env` file.
+Variables can be provided via a `.env` file for local development or via Docker/Kubernetes secrets mounted under `/run/secrets`.
 The `Settings` class is defined in `src/settings.py` and read on startup.

 ## Load Testing